amirivojdan/shekar/README.md

 [![Notebook](https://img.shields.io/badge/Notebook-Jupyter-00A693.svg)](examples/ner.ipynb)  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/amirivojdan/shekar/blob/main/examples/ner.ipynb)

-The `NER` module in **Shekar** offers a fast, quantized Named Entity Recognition pipeline using a fine-tuned ALBERT model in ONNX format.
+The `NER` module offers a fast, quantized Named Entity Recognition pipeline using a fine-tuned ALBERT model.
 It detects common Persian entities such as persons, locations, organizations, and dates.
 This model is designed for efficient inference and can be easily combined with other preprocessing steps.

 Example usage: